Aiojoaei-Daniel/whist/README.md

 Moreover, it warns if wrong data has been entered or if players have not followed the rules during the round.

-You can use the application by accessing  [Whist](https://whist-9598b.web.app/).
+The application can be accessed through the [Whist](https://whist-9598b.web.app/) link.